These General Terms and Conditions have been created in collaboration with K15t GmbH.

-(1) The Support and Update Services include the handling of errors or other defects of the Software that become known regardless of its use by the Customer, unless otherwise specified below.
+(1) The Support and Update Services include the handling of errors or other defects of the software that become known regardless of its use by the Customer, unless specified otherwise below.

 (2) Our Support and Update Services do not include: